Species Spotlight: Dolly Varden

 Also known as:

-The average size of the Dolly Varden that you will catch is around the 4lb mark.
+The average size that you will catch is around the 4lb mark.

-The best destination to catch Dolly Varden just has to be Alaska, the Alaskan wilds are world-renowned Dolly Varden hotspots with destinations such as Alaska Trophy Adventures, Mission Lodge and Goodnews River Lodge all being some of the top places to fish.
+The best destination to catch this species just has to be Alaska, the Alaskan wilds are world-renowned hotspots with destinations such as Alaska Trophy Adventures, Mission Lodge and Goodnews River Lodge all being some of the top places to fish.

 If you have any queries or questions around catching Dolly Varden or any of our Freshwater Fly Fishing holidays contact us today.
 You can call our office on 01603 407596 and we can put you on track to the best destinations around the world.
+You can watch some action at our lodges in this dedicated playlist just for this species!
 Remember you can always request a free brochure here.